fgnt/speaker_reassignment/README.md

 # Once more Diarization: Improving meeting transcription systems through segment-level speaker reassignment

-This repository contains the speaker reassignment tool, that was used in the paper "Once more Diarization: Improving meeting transcription systems through segment-level speaker reassignment".
+This repository contains the speaker reassignment tool, that was proposed in the paper "Once more Diarization: Improving meeting transcription systems through segment-level speaker reassignment".
+The tool aims to correct speaker confusion errors in a meeting transcription system after an enhancement and diarization.

-Please read the paper for more information (ToDo: Add a hyperlink, once it is freely accessible).
+Please refer to the paper for more information ([Once more Diarization: Improving meeting transcription systems through segment-level speaker reassignment](http://www.arxiv.org/abs/2406.03155)).

 # Installation